 - ¼ teaspoon freshly ground black pepper

-- Cocktail rye bread sliced and toasted, for serving
+- Cocktail rye bread or regular rye bread slices (halved) toasted, for serving

 Instructions